-Patients who do not have a primary complaint can benefit from evaluation and management services, also known as E/M services, which are part of preventive medicine.
+Patients with no primary complaint can benefit from evaluation and management services, also known as E/M services, which are part of preventive medicine.

 A patient’s overall health is far more critical to evaluate during a visit than any illness or injury (or the signs or symptoms of a disease or injury).